07th-mod/higurashi-dev-guides/dev-wiki/docs/on-scripting.md

 And this is where the next point will lead us.
 It is important to understand that to make a scene, you have a good number of factors to take into consideration, and how each of the components are handled.

 The timing is also important, as you won't be able to make everything jump out; you need a proper entrance to it, but also a proper exit.
-Let's say for example, I want to have a music start playing and replace the current one, I'd have to make it fade out while playing the other on another channel, to have an incremential change as the old music fades out and the new starts, without a brutal cut.
+Let's say for example, I want to have a music start playing and replace the current one, I'd have to make it fade out while playing the other on another channel, to have an incremental change as the old music fades out and the new starts, without a brutal cut.

 And unless it is for a specific usage, this applies to everything else.
 It is important to make it fluid so that you won't have a coldwater splash of "Wait, this happened weirdly!" that, well, isn't needed when you're trying to enjoy the story.